netxms/netxms-doc/admin/log-monitoring.rst

 Log monitoring
 ==============

-With NetXMS you can monitor changes in text log files, Windows Event Log, and built-in syslog server.
+With |product_name| you can monitor changes in text log files, Windows Event Log, and built-in syslog server.
 All log monitoring done by agents, except for built-in syslog server.
 In general, log processing goes as following: